MrFlufficans/DK2ModderUtilities/README.md

 # Mod Installer -P -B
+This Tool Still works but I am declaring it deprecated.
+I suggest you use Nexus's mods as they have the Vortex Mod Manager.
+However if you want to still use this tool it Will Function Fine.

 This is an Installer that can be placed Alongside Mods and used to Automatically Install them Hopefully I can make it super easy for Mod Makers to use so people don't need to install them Manually Anymore